frops/2webp/README.md

 # 2webp

 A simple CLI tool to convert images (currently JPG/JPEG) to WebP format.
 Fast, multithreaded, and easy to use.
-Without CGO.
+No CGO dependencies required.

 ## Installation

+### Option 1: Install via `go install`

 Install the tool globally using `go install`: